AhmedKammorah/mopub-client/README.md

-# MoPub SDKs for iOS and Android have moved!
+# MoPub SDKs for iOS and Android

-The iOS SDK is now located at: https://github.com/mopub/mopub-ios-sdk
+The iOS SDK is located at: https://github.com/mopub/mopub-ios-sdk

-The Android SDK is now located at: https://github.com/mopub/mopub-android-sdk
+The Android SDK is located at: https://github.com/mopub/mopub-android-sdk